rarnaout/Covidcycles/README.md

 **Here we explore an interesting way to visualize differences in the various waves of the pandemic: plotting deaths as a function of cases.**

-The function in <a href="https://github.com/rarnaout/Covidcycles/blob/main/covid_deaths_vs_cases.ipynb">the python notebook</a> `plot_deaths_vs_cases`, does this.
+The function `plot_deaths_vs_cases` in the <a href="https://github.com/rarnaout/Covidcycles/blob/main/covid_deaths_vs_cases.ipynb">python notebook</a> does this.

-The usual caveats apply regarding reporting, including completeness from some countries and deaths with vs. of COVID-19 (incidental vs. causative).
+The data is from https://github.com/owid/covid-19-data, specifically from JHU (public > data > jhu).
+The usual caveats apply, including completeness from some countries and deaths with vs. of COVID-19 (incidental vs. causative).

 Please use as you see fit, as long as it's with attribution.